Rutger Hauer: Commercials and later roles

 In 2008, Hauer received the Golden Calf Culture Prize for his contributions to Dutch cinema.
 The award recognised his work as an actor as well as his efforts to aid the development of young filmmakers and actors, through initiatives such as the Rutger Hauer Film Factory.
 In 2009, his role in avant-garde filmmaker Cyrus Frisch's Dazzle received positive reviews; it was described in Dutch press as "the most relevant Dutch film of the year".
 The same year, Hauer starred in the title role of Barbarossa, an Italian film directed by Renzo Martinelli.
 In April 2010, he was cast in the live action adaptation of the short and fictitious Grindhouse trailer Hobo with a Shotgun (2011).
 Hauer played Freddie Heineken in The Heineken Kidnapping (2011), for which he received the 2012 Rembrandt Award for Best Actor.
 Also in 2011, Hauer appeared in the supernatural horror film The Rite as an undertaker named Istvan, the protagonist's father.

 From 2013 to 2014, Hauer featured as Niall Brigant in HBO's True Blood.
 In 2015, he starred as Ravn in The Last Kingdom and as Kingsley in Galavant.
 In 2016, he joined the film jury for ShortCutz Amsterdam, an annual film festival promoting short films in Amsterdam.
 Hauer voiced the role of Daniel Lazarski in the 2017 video game Observer, set in post-apocalyptic Poland.
 Lazarski is a member of a special elite police unit that can hack into minds and interact with memories within.
-Hauer also provided the voice of Xehanort in the 2019 video game Kingdom Hearts III, replacing the late Leonard Nimoy; following his death, he was replaced by Christopher Lloyd.
+Hauer also provided the voice of Xehanort in the 2019 video game Kingdom Hearts III, replacing the late Leonard Nimoy.
+(When Hauer himself died, he was replaced by Christopher Lloyd).
+Also in 2019, Hauer was originally cast as the Ghost of Christmas Future in the 2019 British television dark fantasy drama A Christmas Carol; when he became too ill to film his scenes, he was replaced by Jason Flemyng.

 Personal life

 Hauer was married twice.
 Hauer and his first wife, Heidi Merz, had one child.
-Hauer was with his second wife, Ineke ten Cate, from 1968.
+Hauer was in a relationship with his second wife, Ineke ten Cate, from 1968.
 They married in a private ceremony on 22 November 1985.

 Although born in Utrecht, Hauer had strong links to Friesland.
 He once stated in an interview with the Algemeen Dagblad that he "needed to feel the Frisian clay under [his] feet".
 Hauer was an environmentalist.
 He supported the Sea Shepherd Conservation Society and was a member of its board of advisors.
 He also established an AIDS awareness organization called the Rutger Hauer Starfish Association.
 In April 2007, he published his autobiography, All Those Moments: Stories of Heroes, Villains, Replicants, and Blade Runners (co-written with Patrick Quinlan), in which he discussed many of his acting roles.
-Proceeds from the book go to the Rutger Hauer Starfish Association.

 Hauer died from pancreatic cancer on 19 July 2019 at his residence in the Netherlands, age 75.